Issuin icon

 • A balance platform: the rule applies to all cards in your balance platform.

-If multiple rules apply to a card, Adyen evaluates all the rules.
+If multiple rules apply to a card, Adyen prioritizes the rules according to the hierarchy of transaction rules.
 The transaction is blocked if it meets the conditions of a rule with a hard-block outcome.

 Aggregating total amount or number of transactions